Postgraduate Programmes

 2 M and 2 D

-Harold Ncongwane Master's degree
+Harold Ncongwane Doctoral degree

 Harold Ncongwane is a Lecturer in the Department of Psychology

-ODL/ODeL Research, Student support, teaching and learning, Higher Education, Education in Corrections, Career Development research and Public Health.
+ODL/ODeL Research, Student support, teaching and learning, Higher Education, Education in Corrections, Career Development Research, and Public Health.

 M= 2